oyyd/swift-tokio-kcp/README.md

 - The exported swift package contains only pre-built libraries, so you don't need a rust environment to use this package.
 See the code in tags for detail, e.g. [tag 0.1.0](https://github.com/oyyd/swift-tokio-kcp/tree/0.1.0).

-- Disadvantage: Since the binding is deliveried through `uniffi-rs` and other reasons, it currently has to be built as a static lib which could increase the size of your application to about `9.6MB`.

 ## Example

 Client example: